Debt-Solvers/infrastructure-repo/README.md

 # az login --use-device-code
 # The code will deploy a VM with public IP and docker
 # Need to have Azure subscription ID when applying deployment.
+# Remember to delete resources using terraform destroy after testing.

 # Initialization
 ssh-keygen -t rsa -f a1